 If you think of the weather as part of your daily news digestion, The Weather Channel will feed you what you want.

 Dark Sky made a name for itself in the weather app category for its precise accuracy at predicting weather changes up-to-the-minute.
 The app was built using forecast.io and provides a detailed 24-hour outlook, as well as a 7-day forecast.
-The precipitation and temperature global map lets you drag your finger through time to see when storms will arrive or how much time you have until the day turns hot.
-If there is any kind of rain, snow, or storm headed your way, Dark Sky will let you know how soon it will arrive.
-So, you can take that 10-minute walk if the rain won't fall for 20 minutes.
+The precipitation and temperature global map let you drag your finger through time to see when storms will arrive or how much time you have until the day turns hot.
+If there is any chance of rain, snow, or a storm headed your way, Dark Sky will let you know how soon it will arrive.
+It's so specific that you can figure out if you should take that 10-minute walk, especially if the app says rain won't fall for 20 minutes.
 You can even report the conditions in the sky from within the app for a more accurate assessment.

 If you like knowing exactly how to dress when you walk out of the door at any time of the day, Dark Sky will let you know how soon you'll need that umbrella.

 For people that suffer from allergies, WeatherBug is a great source of news on the subject.
 In addition to providing daily, hourly, and 10-day forecasts, it details the pollen index for the day, including which allergy triggers are predominant.
 It also has a fantastic connected-home feature that lets you connect your Nest, Honeywell, or SmartThings hub for a detailed analysis of your energy consumption.
 Even if you don't have a connected thermostat, you can figure your daily costs based on weather conditions, average electricity and gas costs, and what your HVAC is set to.